Problems with ELISA IgG Testing for Food Allergies

 Instead of finding the IgG test results closely matching those food intolerances reported, the researchers instead found that higher IgG test results often related to foods they were eating without intolerance symptoms, and lower IgG results for foods they reported as being sensitive to.

-In fact, the results were so varied that the researchers could not find any correlation between the IgG results and the reported food intolerances.
+In fact, the results were so varied that the researchers could not find any correlation between the IgG results and the reported food allergy.
 They found that higher IgG levels were found among women and age – older people had more food-related spikes in IgG levels.

 More revealing was that higher IgG levels were also distinctly related to where the subjects lived and that region’s general diets.
 In those areas where more corn consumed, for example, more people had higher IgGs related to corn – regardless of whether they reported a food intolerance to corn or not.